 As I read news reports about the HALT Act, my thoughts raced to poor Desirée from the 1973 musical, A Little Night Music.

-Scorned by her sought-after lover, she lamented her misplaced loyalty.
+Repeatedly scorned by her sought-after lover, she lamented her misplaced loyalty.

 Don’t you love farce?